- Record Breaking Catfish Caught In Florida - September 1, 2020

 It wasn’t until August 2nd, 1776 that the majority of the delegates who voted for independence actually signed the “unanimous” grandiose Engrossed Copy of the Declaration.

 By August 1776, most Americans considered July 4th the most important date in the newly formed nations history.

 And, this is where things really get Wacky.

-For reasons that escape us, Congress then decided not to correct the little white lie surrounding the date and even went so far as to back-date some official records to show that all 56 men had signed on July 4th, 1776.
+For reasons that escape us, Congress then decided not to correct the little white lie surrounding the date that would become our Independence Day and even went so far as to back-date some official records to show that all 56 men had signed on July 4th, 1776.